clarelhy/react-native-tcp/README.md

 ### Note

-_Problem: My issue was that I am restricted to pulling packages from NPMJS and GitHub was not allowed.
-However, the version of react-native-tcp on NPMJS was an old version (4.0.0), and I was hitting into the dependency issue caused by TcpSocket's dependency on CocoaAsyncSocket, and this issue was only fixed by a PR on GitHub._
+**Problem**: My issue was that I am restricted to pulling packages from NPMJS and GitHub was not allowed.
+However, the version of react-native-tcp on NPMJS was an old version (4.0.0), and I was hitting into the dependency issue caused by TcpSocket's dependency on CocoaAsyncSocket, and this issue was only fixed by a PR on GitHub.

-_Solution: Remove TcpSocket's dependency on CocoaAsyncSocket from TcpSocket.podspec, publish on NPMJS as react-native-tcp-no-cocoa for people who are restricted to only pulling packages from NPMJS._
+**Solution**: Remove TcpSocket's dependency on CocoaAsyncSocket from TcpSocket.podspec, publish on NPMJS as react-native-tcp-no-cocoa for people who are restricted to only pulling packages from NPMJS.

 ### Credits